aiondemand/aiod-rail/sdk-py/sphinx-docs/source/index.rst

 SDK provides two types of interfaces:

-#.
-Instances - Classes that provide a way to work with individual instances of different
+#. :ref:`Instances <instances>` - are classes that provide a way to work with individual instances of different
    parts of RAIL, e. g. individual templates, experiments, runs, datasets
-#.
-Managers - Contain operations that function on multiple instances, such as querying, counting,...
+#. :ref:`Managers <managers>` - contain operations that function on multiple instances, such as querying, counting,...
    Special case that is also handled by managers is creation of new Instances.

 Links associated with the SDK